 - Issue, sell or pledge securities of the Association;

 - Charge, mortgage, hypothecate or pledge all or any other real or personal property of the Association, including book debts, rights, powers, franchises and undertakings to secure any securities or any money borrowed or other debt, or any other obligation or liability of the Association;

 - Provided that, except where the Association borrows on the security of its real or personal property, its borrowing powers shall be limited to borrowing money for current operations' expenses.

 - Appointment of Auditors

-The Members at each Annual General Meeting shall appoint one or more auditors to hold office until the close of the next Annual General Meeting and, if an appointment is not so made, the auditor in office continues in office until his or her successor is appointed.
+The Members at each Annual General Meeting shall appoint one or more auditors to act on behalf of the Association until the close of the next Annual General Meeting and, if an appointment is not so made, the appointed auditor continues until his or her successor is appointed.

-The Executive may fill a casual vacancy in the office of the auditor but while the vacancy continues, the surviving or continuing auditor, if any, may act.
+The Board may fill a casual vacancy in the office of the auditor but while the vacancy continues, the surviving or continuing auditor, if any, may act.

 - Removal of Auditors

-The remuneration of the auditor or auditors shall be fixed by the Executive.
+The remuneration of the auditor or auditors shall be fixed by the Board.